 To analyse potential climate change impacts we used climate change scenarios for the last three decades of the 21st century derived from seven general circulation models, normalized so that all scenarios produced a warming of 2 K by mid-century21 (see Methods).
-A consistent pattern across models involves shrinkage of the climate space for blanket bog (Figures ) with only small core areas persisting within each region.
-Some new areas potentially suitable for blanket bog appear, for example, at higher elevations in Norway, northern Labrador, higher elevations in Kamchatka, and the Chukotka peninsula and St Lawrence Island on the Bering Strait (Figure ).
+A consistent pattern across models involves shrinkage of the climate space for blanket bog (Figures 3 and 4a) with only small core areas persisting within each region.
+Some new areas potentially suitable for blanket bog appear, for example, at higher elevations in Norway, northern Labrador, higher elevations in Kamchatka, and the Chukotka peninsula and St Lawrence Island on the Bering Strait (Figure 3).
 Across all regions, however, there is better agreement among models on the prediction of shrinkage (a 50 to 59% decrease within the existing area) than expansion (9 to 39% additional area).
-The driver of this shrinkage is increasing temperature (Figure ), which acts both directly through warming summers and indirectly by lowering MI.
+The driver of this shrinkage is increasing temperature (Figure 4b), which acts both directly through warming summers and indirectly by lowering MI.
 Precipitation increases are the main driver of the modelled expansion to new areas, and climate model projections of precipitation are less consistent than temperature.
 These findings are in line with analyses suggesting an expansion of bogs and retreat of the tree-line in some northern oceanic regions4 even as the suitability of the present distribution area for blanket bog is reduced.

 Shrinkage of the bioclimatic space for blanket bog in many areas does not necessarily entail rapid disappearance of the biome with consequent oxidation of the accumulated peat to atmospheric CO2.
 This kind of prediction is outside the capability of our model.
 Nevertheless, regions falling outside the envelope will be under stress from climate change and unlikely to continue growing and acting as carbon sinks6.
 The resilience of peat to environmental changes has been highlighted previously and rapid carbon losses may be avoidable especially if Sphagnum moss cover can be maintained22.
-However the biome cannot remain indefinitely in a relict state and it is likely that the cover of Sphagnum and other bryophytes will decline, leaving the affected regions vulnerable to peat erosion. may be counterbalanced to an unknown extent by development of blanket bog in the limited areas at higher latitudes and/or elevations that become newly suitable for blanket bog to develop
+Blanket bogs have survived climatic changes in the past through internal changes in microtope patterns and changes in vegetation assemblages.
+However the biome cannot remain indefinitely in a relict state and it is likely that the cover of Sphagnum and other bryophytes will decline, leaving the affected regions vulnerable to peat erosion.
+This decline may be counterbalanced to an unknown extent by development of blanket bog in the limited areas at higher latitudes and/or elevations that become newly suitable for blanket bog to develop, a process requiring the replacement of existing vegetation and the initiation of peat growth in a new location.

 Methods